ankane/pghero/guides/Permissions.md

 ALTER ROLE pghero SET search_path = pghero, pg_catalog, public;
 GRANT USAGE ON SCHEMA pghero TO pghero;
 GRANT SELECT ON ALL TABLES IN SCHEMA pghero TO pghero;

+-- grant permissions for current sequences
+GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO pghero;

+-- grant permissions for future sequences
+ALTER DEFAULT PRIVILEGES FOR ROLE <migrations-user> IN SCHEMA public GRANT SELECT ON SEQUENCES TO pghero;
 ```

 ## Thanks